 Many locales in the Ash Heap reference a time of violence between miners and mining companies.
 After a series of bloody altercations intended to thwart the attempts of miners to form a union, mining companies hired Baldwin-Felts detectives to act as strike-breakers, enforcers, and hired muscle.
 For decades, these thugs terrorized coal towns in the region.

-Following the murders, more than 10,000 armed miners marched towards Logan and Mingo counties to free imprisoned union miners.
+Following the murders, more than 10,000 armed miners marched south from Charleston towards Logan and Mingo counties to free imprisoned union miners there.
 Meanwhile, Logan County Sheriff Don Chafin, responsible for imprisoning the miners in the first place, gathered the nation’s largest-ever private army of as many as 3,000 men and set up defenses on Blair Mountain to block the advance.

 When the miners arrived at the summit, they faced fortified concrete bunkers, machine gun nests, and aerial bombardment with explosive and gas bombs left over from World War I. The Battle of Blair Mountain ended when state and federal forces intervened and declared martial law, leaving hundreds of miners dead and nearly 1,000 imprisoned on charges of murder, treason, conspiracy, and attempted murder.

-Not directly related to the Mine Wars but worth mentioning is the inclusion of Bramwell, West Virginia, the site of dozens of historic mansions erected by coal operators, once home to the highest number of millionaires per capita in the U.S. The local school mascot remains “The Millionaire,” and many of these mansions still stand today.
+Not directly related to the Mine Wars but worth mentioning is the inclusion of Bramwell, West Virginia, the site of dozens of historic mansions erected by coal operators and other successful merchants and industrialists.
+Bramwell was once home to the highest number of millionaires per capita in the U.S. The local school mascot remains “The Millionaire,” and many of these mansions still stand today.
+A walking tour of the Bramwell National Historic District is a definite must-do for visitors.

 Another location in the Ash Heap unrelated to the Mine Wars concerns the railroad industry that preceded coal mining.
 The Big Bend Tunnel was the site of the famous battle between man and machine.
 Here, John Henry, a black railroad worker capable of wielding a sledgehammer in each hand, challenged a steam engine to a contest and defeated the machine, but the exertion cost him his life.
 A statue honoring him stands in Summers County near the tunnel.
 John Henry’s legend lives on, and he remains a popular folk hero.